Skip to content

 We are dedicated to continuing to improve the undergraduate research experience through the creation of mentor opportunities that aim to help promote positive research experiences for both mentors and students.
 We are excited to offer various sessions, listed below, to support your mentoring practice.

 Are you a UW faculty member, staff member, postdoctoral researcher, or graduate student looking to engage undergraduates in research?
-Join us for this one-hour introduction to what undergraduate research looks like at UW and how to become a mentor.
-Mentors will leave this session with a collection of tools and strategies for recruiting, compensating, and supporting undergraduates in research experiences.
-This session is particularly useful for those who are new to UW but we welcome anyone at UW who plans to work with undergraduates in a research context.
-This session is offered each autumn term.
+Watch our recorded introduction to what undergraduate research looks like at UW and how to become a mentor.
+Mentors will be provided with tools and strategies for recruiting, compensating, and supporting undergraduates in research experiences.
+This session is beneficial for those new to UW but we welcome anyone at UW who plans to work with undergraduates in a research context.
+This session is recorded and can be watched at anytime.

 1. Learn effective and equitable strategies for recruiting undergraduate researchers.